What Recovery is Possible for Accidents While Driving for a Maryland Employer?

 The Court of Special Appeals explained that the plain meaning of reimbursement is a repayment or restoration.
 In this case, the statute was not ambiguous.
 The amount of reimbursement available by statute was determined by the amount of benefits received.
 There was no statutory authority for the plaintiff’s claim that the reimbursement amount should be the workers’ compensation lien minus attorneys’ fees.
 Therefore, the court found that the insurer owed the plaintiff nothing.

 If you are hurt while driving for your employer, you should consult with an experienced Maryland personal injury and workers’ compensation benefits attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 We can assess what the best course of action will be to obtain the maximum recovery for your injuries.